jpenca/mirg/README.md

 this bcm2835 library is needed to use the GPIO pins: http://www.airspayce.com/mikem/bcm2835/index.html

+Follow the instructions on that site for installation.

-#### Compilation
+#### Compile mirg
     gcc -o mirg mirg.c -lbcm2835 -lasound

 #### Usage
-Connect the USB-MIDI device you want to use as master clock.
+Connect the USB-MIDI device you want to use as master clock before starting mirg.
-Find out the ALSA ID of your MIDI device:
+Find out the ALSA ID of your MIDI device using amidi:

     amidi -l

-then use your chosen device, e.g. `hw:1,0,0` as an argument to mirg:
+This will list all connected devices.
+Use your chosen device, e.g. `hw:1,0,0` as an argument to mirg:

     ./mirg hw:1,0,0

 Press play on your MIDI device.
-Mirg provides a Korg-style pulse once every six MIDI clock ticks.
+Mirg provides a Korg-style pulse every 8th-note (once every 12 MIDI clock ticks) on GPIO pin 17.
+You'll need to connect a minijack cable to that pin, e.g. use a standard modular patch cable and cut off one end.
+Connect tip to pin 17, connect sleeve to ground.